T7 Phage DNA Replication:

 This part of the DNA that has entered (a part of the DNA) has no restriction sites for host restriction enzymes to act.
-The very early genes transcribed generate a transcript of 7000 ntds long ends at Rho dependent termination at Ter region between 1.3 and 1.4 map positions.
-The transcript consists of cistrons separated by hairpin structures, which are cleaved by RNAse III and release the individual cistrons for translation.
+The very early genes transcribed generate a transcript of 7000 ntds long and ends at Rho dependent termination at Ter region between 1.3 and 1.4 map positions.
+The transcript consists of cistrons separated by hairpin structures, which are cleaved by RNase III and release the individual cistrons for translation.
 In bacteria polycistronic RNA translated releasing the polypeptide chains individually.
 Here in the phage Individual cistrons are released.

 The products are show in the fig. above are anti-restriction proteins (that inhibit host’s Eco-B and V restriction enzymes), a protein kinase (gp20) that inactivates host RNAPs by phosphorylating its B and B’ subunits.
 This segment also generates T7 RNAP and DNA ligase.
-Expression of these genes takes place with in 6 minutes of infection.
+Expression of these genes takes place with in first 6 minutes of infection.
 The proteins are called Class-I proteins and promoters as class-I promoters.
 Expression of T7 RNAP is important for the expression of rest of the genes, for the next part of the genome has promoters for T7 RNAP only.

 0-----(-)-35—(-)10------------------------------ 1.0 -----1.3-Ter-1.4---I